darrinw/rst-docker-demo/docs/solution_design/index.rst

 This project has the following high-level goals:

 #.
-Build a cloud envinronment from code - IaaC
+Build repeatable cloud envinronments from code - IaaC
 #.
-Build a framework for using Automation
+Configure Web and Application servers via Automation
 #.
-Use the framework with two server roles ('Web' and 'Application')
+Application Delivery is Consistent and Automated
+#.
+Scale the application during high load

 Key Deliverables
 ~~~~~~~~~~~~~~~~

 In order to acheive these goals, Rackspace will:

-1. Create a template for a complete application Environment
+1. Create templates for a complete application Environments
+#.
+Setup Configuration Management using CHEF Automation
+#.
+Setup Jenkins CI/CD server to test and deliver application code
 #.
 Provide 'Best Practices' guide for writing automation
 #.
 Ensure all code and scripts are stored in a SCM system
 #.
 Provide a 'Troubleshooting' guide and full project documentation